Hopobcn/FWI/README.md

     Once you have an optimized single-GPU OpenACC implementation you can proceed to implement a Multi-GPU implementation.
 Each Minotauro node has 4 K80.
     We recommend using MPI+OpenACC to get a multi-gpu execution.

+    Put preprocessor guards as much as possible to prevent braking the implementations that do not use MPI/OpenMP.

 6. Test your Multi-GPU implementation
     Explain how you checked the correctness.